-I've done forensics for 4 years, and have done one year in all debate events (PF, LD, CX, Parli), I competed 3 years in high school and one year in college.
+I've done forensics for 4 years in a lot of different events.
+I competed 3 years in high school and one year in the collegiate parliamentary circuit.
 Overall, I'm familiar with the mechanisms of debate and comfortable with procedurals and critical arguments.

 Send Files to firstname.lastname@example.org

-I should begin by mentioning that my first language isn't English and have pretty severe ADD, so if you speak too fast or are unclear I will not be able to flow you.
-Especially in policy debate, it has become a semi-regular occurrence for judges to bring their own computers and for competitors to send them the files to read along and flow.
-Don't count on me doing this, but I will "clear" and "slow" you a few times before I stop flowing (indicated by dropping my pen).
-Overall, you can go fast as long as you're clear on tags if you're not then I will clear/slow you.
-Also respect your opponent's ability to follow and flow the round, clear/slow if they say so.
+My first language isn't English and have severe ADD, so if you spread too quckly or are unclear I will not be able to flow you.
+I won't flow from the file you send me on my computer, I only do so to check evidence.
+Although, I will "clear" and "slow" you a few times before I stop flowing.
+Overall, you can go fast as long as you're clear on tags, and if you're not then I will clear/slow you.
 SLOW ON TAGS AND CITES.
-Preferably, don't spread in rebuttals.
+I would also prefer if you didn't spread in rebuttals.

 HOW TO GET CRAZY HIGH SPEAKS:

-As I previously mentioned, most of my formal debate experience comes from collegiate parliamentary.
-In parliamentary, cards and evidence are not used.
-This means a couple of things, first is that I heavily value analysis and warrantation, the other is that I'm terrible at flowing citations.
+Most of my formal debate experience comes from collegiate parliamentary where cards and evidence are not used.
+This means a couple of things: first is that I heavily value analysis and strong warrants, second is that I'm terrible at flowing citations.
 In your constructive speeches it is very important for you to label each part of the argument (i.e. uniqueness, links, impacts) in each position which makes it easier for me to flow.
-Thus your extensions should look like "extend the link analysis on advantage 1," instead of "extend the xxx card"
+Thus your extensions should look like "Extend the link analysis on advantage 1," instead of "Extend the xxx card."

-Since most of my progressive debate experience has been in Parli, my threshold for theory is relatively low compared to formal policy judges.
-Just like all other arguments, if you can warrant it, I will flow it.
+My threshold for theory is relatively low compared to formal policy judges.
+Just like all most arguments, if you can warrant it, I will flow it.
 The same condition applies to reverse voting issues as well.
-Answering theory: I use standards as a metric for measuring abuse in the round so be sure to do sufficient analysis on them.
-Be very thorough in your voters.
-I'll leave the evaluation debate up to you (competing interpretations, reasonability, etc.).
+When answering theory I use standards for measuring abuse in-round, so be sure to do sufficient analysis on them and be thorough in the voters.
+I'll leave the evaluation debate up to you.

 In/Out of round conduct:

 Unless told otherwise, I usually disclose at the end and give critiques.
-I also save my flows for the day, so if you have questions outside of round I'd be happy to answer them.
+I also save my flows for the day, so if you have questions outside of round I'd be happy to answer them or give feedback.

-Pretty much everything that I write in the Specifics section applies here.
-I do not think that specific debate formats should be limited to a single style of debating, thus progressive or traditional methods of debating are both fine with me; if you want to treat an LD round like a Policy round, then go for it.
+Everything that I wrote above applies in this event, if it's a progressive round.
+Although, it's important to mention that I do not think that specific debate formats should be limited to a single style of debating, thus progressive or traditional methods of debating are both fine with me; if you want to treat an LD round like a Policy round, then go for it.
 I'm not super familiar with the format of LD debate so please time yourselves.
 Additionally, you will have to warrant the hell out of your Value/Criterion and tell me why it's more applicable to the topic and why it's better than your competitor's, I expect a lot of clash in this area.

-Speak clearly, warrant your arguments, I'm fine with progressive stuff, be respectful, and have fun.
+Speak clearly, warrant your arguments, be respectful, and have fun.